Overview

 Polling interval

-If you are not using webhooks, you can control how often DevInbox fetches from your services using the Poll every selector (1, 5, 15, or 30 minutes).
+Control how often DevInbox fetches from your services using the Poll every selector (1, 5, 15, or 30 minutes).
 Shorter intervals consume more API quota; longer intervals reduce background requests.

 Platforms